Background pattern

 General advice

-You may need to monitor fluid balance, serum glucose, serum sodium, and other electrolytes before and during administration, especially in patients with increased non-osmotic vasopressin release (SIADH syndrome) and patients receiving concomitant medication with vasopressin agonists due to the risk of hypotonicity.
-Serum sodium monitoring is especially important when administering products with a lower sodium concentration compared to serum sodium.
-After perfusion of Apiroserum Normaion Restaurador, a rapid and active transport of glucose to the body's cells occurs.
-This condition promotes an effect that can be considered as a free water supply and may lead to severe hypotonicity.
+It may be necessary to monitor fluid balance, blood glucose, serum sodium, and other electrolytes before and during administration, especially in patients with increased non-osmotic release of vasopressin (syndrome of inappropriate secretion of antidiuretic hormone, SIADH) and in patients receiving concomitant medication with vasopressin agonists due to the risk of hyponatremia.
+Monitoring of serum sodium is especially important when administering products with a lower sodium concentration compared to serum sodium concentration.
+After infusion of Apiroserum Normaion Restaurador, there is a rapid and active transport of glucose to the body's cells.
+This condition promotes an effect that can be considered as a supply of free water and can lead to severe hyponatremia.

 Keep this medication out of the reach and sight of children.